Dutchnaoteam/Development/democode/remotecontrol/nao_remotecontrol_v2.0/README.txt

 > init(<inputID>)
 The init-interface should initialize the input device and event-retrievement.
-The framework does not depend on it, so any implementation can be used.
+The framework does not depend on event-structure, so any implementation can be used.
 In the provided libraries the pygame event-queue is used for its simplicity.
 No return is expected.